 Infertility and Fibroids

 The direct links between infertility and fibroid tumors has been irrefutably proven by countless studies.
 The proper diagnosis of fibroids and the assessment of the number, size, and location of the tumors is the first step.
-This can help to ensure the best approach for treatment, thereby offering the greatest chances of conceiving and having a healthy pregnancy.
+An infertility specialist in NYC can help to ensure the best approach for treatment, thereby offering the greatest chances of conceiving and having a healthy pregnancy.

 There are several reasons that fibroids can lead to infertility: